ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/transformers/delete.dotnet.markdown

-# Client API : Transformers : Delete
+# Commands : Transformers : Delete

 **DeleteTransformer** is used to remove a transformer from a database.